 After the initial occupancy period, the owner may request a rent adjustment in accordance with the owner's lease.
+Any such request shall be limited to an increase of no more than 5% of the current contract rent amount.
+RRHA may approve larger rent increases if the owner provides sufficient documentation of significant property improvements or upgrades or increases in the amenities provided to tenants.
+In no case will RRHA approve a contract rent increase solely for an increase in homeowners insurance or property taxes for the assisted unit.
 For rent increase requests after initial lease-up, RRHA may request owners to provide information about the rents charged for other units on the premises, if the premises include more than 4 units.
 In evaluating the proposed rents in comparison to other units on the premises RRHA will consider unit size and length of tenancy in the other units.